The Ruby, the most valued gem in the worldGerman López Pérez

 The most important factor in the value of a ruby is the color.
 The best grades are as red as you can imagine.
 After color, other factors that influence the value of a ruby are clarity, cut, and size.

 Rubies that are perfectly transparent, without any small inclusions, are more valuable than those whose inclusions are visible to the naked eye.
 Carving can make a big difference in the appearance of a ruby in terms of attractiveness and life.

 A well-cut stone should reflect a uniform backlight across the entire surface without any dark or indelible areas in the center, which can result from a stone that is too deep or too flat.

 The shape should also be symmetrical, and there should be no cuts or scratches on the polish.
 The largest stones have very high prices due to their scarcity.

-In summary Unlike diamonds, rubies have rather subjective characteristics, so the most important thing will be that their color makes a good impression on us, and that we be advised on the rest by professionals in the jewelery sector.
+In short, unlike diamonds, rubies have rather subjective characteristics, so the most important thing will be to make a good impression on its color, and be advised on the rest by professionals in the jewelry industry.
 There are a thousand varieties of fake or treated rubies and you can only be sure of what you buy if you are advised by a good professional.